Data protection

 Right to object

-legal basis
+Legal basis

-We therefore offer to process contractual or legal relationships (Art.
-6 Para.
-1 lit. b DSGVO) In addition to the conventional bank/credit institutions, we also offer other payment service providers.
-The data protection declarations of the individual payment providers (such as Amazon Payments , Apple Pay or Discover ) provide you with a detailed overview of data processing and data storage.
-In addition, you can always contact the person responsible if you have any questions about data protection-related topics.
+We therefore offer services for the handling of contractual or legal relationships (Art.
+6 para.
+1 lit. b GDPR) In addition to traditional banking/credit institutions, other payment service providers also offer payment services.
+The privacy policies of the individual payment providers (such as Amazon Payments , Apple Pay or Discover ) provides you with a detailed overview of data processing and data storage.
+In addition, you can always address any questions you may have about data protection-related topics to the responsible persons.

 American Express Privacy Policy